 #11: Time ESL Speaking and Listening Lesson Plan

 One of my favourite ESL speaking activities is to put students into pairs or small groups and then give them an easy-to-follow lesson plan like this one on time.
 It’s interesting, engaging and will have your students speaking for almost the entire class.
-Have a look right here:
+Have a look right here at a top pick for TEFL conversation activity:

 Time English Conversation Lesson Plan.